hartwigmedical/hmftools/orange/README.md

         - New input: `purple_somatic_copy_number_tsv`
     - All potentially interesting sections are now also written to the JSON output.
     - The structural variant driver table has been removed as all interesting events where duplicated with events in other sections
+    - Add optional parameter `limit_json_output`, which if set limits the size of the JSON output to facilitate manual inspection of JSON datamodel.
 - [1.9](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v1.9)
   - Proper support for RNA
     - Add (mandatory) `driver_gene_panel_tsv` and `known_fusion_file` inputs to support interpretation of isofox results